-A mala necklace is made with 108 beads; this is an auspicious number as the Buddha spoke of 108 defilements (also known as afflictions or impure thoughts).
-After reciting 100 mantras eight extra mantras are recited to allow for any that were chanted when concentration lapsed.
+A mala necklace has 108 beads; this is an auspicious number as the Buddha taught the 108 defilements (also known as afflictions or impure thoughts).

-108 Tibetan prayer beads often have 3 extra beads known as “counter” beads placed at 27 bead intervals – these are to aid the mantra counting process (this is why some of our malas have 111 beads… 108 beads + 3 counter beads = 111 beads).
+108 Tibetan prayer beads often have 3 extra beads, known as “counter” beads or “marker” beads.
+They feature at 27 bead intervals to help with mantra counting.
+This is why some of our malas have 111 beads… 108 beads + 3 counter beads = 111 beads.

-A mala counter can also be used to assist with mantra counting, we offer 2 types of counter –
+A mala counter is a clip on, or looped, marker to assist with mantra counting, we offer 2 types of counter –

 ~ End Beads ~